prudhvi-machana/Decentralized-Crowdfunding/README.md

 - Users can contribute ETH to active campaigns.
 - If the goal is met by the deadline, the campaign creator can claim the funds.
 - If the goal is not met, contributors are refunded.
+- After the deadline, any user can manually trigger the release or refund.

 ---